 2. They have weird, blunt burrs, that the manufacturers refer to as “grinding wheels”.

-The Perfect Blade Coffee Grinders
+The Best Blade Coffee Grinders

 Check Price – Amazon UK

 As far as these blade grinders go, this isn’t a bad one, well – I’d say it’s among the perfect of a bad bunch ;-).
-Unlike some of these (and yes, I’ve had the misfortune of using blade grinders) you don’t have to pick up the entire unit to empty the grinds into your brewer or portafilter, you literally twist out the metal cup part, so that’s good.
+Unlike some of these (and yes, I’ve had the misfortune of utilizing blade grinders) you don’t have to pick up the entire unit to empty the grinds into your brewer or portafilter, you basically twist out the metal cup part, so that’s good.

 Muzili Family Electric Coffee mill